StefanosHUA/Backend_Task/README.md

 As our goal is to match the correct data between each data category of each company, we then use crawler to split the data into 3 categories essentially, in order to save it effectively:

 &nbsp;
-1)A Company Entity which is divided by a 'tr' tag in the html file.
+1) A Company Entity which is divided by a 'tr' tag in the html file.

 &nbsp;
-2)A Company Entity's data which is divided by a 'td' tag in the html file.
+2) A Company Entity's data which is divided by a 'td' tag in the html file.

 &nbsp;
-3)Logo, a part of a company entity's data which is divided by an 'img' tag inside a 'td' tag.
+3) Logo, a part of a company entity's data which is divided by an 'img' tag inside a 'td' tag.

 &nbsp;
 After all the above, a company instance is created and filled with data, so that each company attribute (name, company_id etc) is filled with its corresponding data from the html file, and then saved in the database.

 &nbsp;
 #So far so good but we still need to expose the saved data to an API.
 To achieve that goal, I have created / modified our project's /routes/api and Controllers file: